tsk-tsk/tsk-tsk/README.md

 curl https://scala-lang.org | ./URLGrep.scala
 ```

-The first run may take quite long because TSK needs to download several dependencies in the background first.
+The first run will take quite long (maybe even a couple of minutes) because TSK needs to download
-Depending on the internet connection it may be even a couple of minutes.
+several dependencies in the background first.
 The second and next runs will be quick, because
 everything is cached on disk already.

 One nice thing is that no matter on which Linux or Mac system you run it, it will work, as long they have `curl` or `wget` installed.